Watch out for these money pitfalls and keep control of your spending.

-See below for some money pit-falls to watch out for.
+Here are some money pitfalls to watch out for:

 Being Scam Wise